Melissa Joan Hart tearfully recounts helping children escape Nashville school shooting

 Three 9-year-old students — identified by authorities as Evelyn Dieckhaus, Hallie Scruggs and William Kinney — and three adults, Cynthia Peak, 61, Katherine Koonce, 60, and Mike Hill, were killed in the shooting.

 Hart also revealed this is not the first time she and her family have lived near the site of a tragedy.
-She said her family to Tennessee from Connecticut, where they lived near Sandy Hook Elementary School in Newton.
-A gunman shot and killed 26 people at the school back in 2012.
+She said her family moved to Tennessee from Connecticut, where they lived near Sandy Hook Elementary School in Newtown.
+A gunman shot and killed 26 people at the school in 2012.
 The victims included children as young as 6 and 7 years old.

 “I don’t just don’t know what to say anymore,” she added.
 “Enough is enough.
 And just pray.
 Prayers for the families.”